-Canada has been a member of The Equal Pay International Coalition (EPIC) since the launch at the UN General Assembly in September 2017.
+Canada has been a member of the Equal Pay International Coalition (EPIC) since it launched at the UN General Assembly in September 2017.
 Learn more about Canada’s efforts to reduce the gender pay gap and EPIC’s relevance below.

 WHAT IS CANADA DOING TO REDUCE THE GENDER PAY GAP?

 Pay equity is part of the Government of Canada’s commitment to create fair, safe and inclusive workplaces today and in the future.